zeke-code/OnigiriBot/README.md

 - [ ] **1.0: Database integration, Bot sharding**
   - ❌ Major milestone that will introduce robust backend improvements.
 - [ ] **1.1: ...**
-  - Further updates and features to be announced.
+  - Further updates, web UI, and features to be announced.

 # Prerequisites